million-monkeys/Monkey-Memory/README.md

 ## StackPool

 The `StackPool` allocates bytes as if from a stack: each subsequent allocation uses the next bytes after the previous allocation.
 There is no way to deallocate any particular allocation, but the entire pool can be `reset` all at once, deallocating everything all at once (and releasing any chained dynamic buffers back to the underlying `BufferPool`).
-As the heterogeneous `StackPool` only operates on bytes, no destructors will be called on any allocated objects on reset, so the allocated memory should only be used to store POD types.
+As the heterogeneous `StackPool` only operates on bytes, no destructors will be called on any allocated objects on reset, so the allocated memory should only be used to store trivial types.

 `StackPool`'s can be created from a `BufferPool`:
 ```cpp